Update Your Staircase: How to Remove and Install Carpet on the Stairs

 - staple gun or electric stapler

-For your reference, the parts of a staircase I’ll refer to in this tutorial are: Tread (the “step” part of the stair), Riser (the vertical part between the actual treads), and Nosing (the edge of the tread that extends slightly past the riser).
+For your reference, the parts of a staircase I’ll refer to in this tutorial are Tread (the “step” part of the stair), Riser (the vertical part between the actual treads), and Nosing (the edge of the tread that extends slightly past the riser).

 TIP: Wear gloves (which I did just after snapping these first photos, thank goodness) and be extremely careful.
 Those staples are vicious and sneaky.

-Use your flat screwdriver to loosen all staples from the riser.
+After removing the carpet, use your flat screwdriver to loosen all staples from the riser.
 Be careful not to damage the wood, particularly if your goal is to simply paint the stairs and not add a runner.

 Use pliers to pull staples out of the wood.
 When you think you’ve removed them all, lightly run your (gloved) hand across the riser surface before moving on.
 Chances are, you’ll find one or two staples that have been hiding.
 Remove these.

-Removing Carpet Step 2: Remove tack strips and carpet pad on treads.
+Remove tack strips and carpet pad on treads.
 Tack strips are typically strips of wood with small grippers (nails) facing upward that cling to carpeting and hold it in place securely.
 The tack strips are typically nailed to the tread, so use a crowbar and hammer to carefully remove these.

-TIP: If your carpet pad is in good shape, you could opt to leave a portion of it attached to the tread to provide cushioning beneath your runner rug.
-I simply removed the sides of carpet pad on each tread and kept the rest intact.
+If your carpet pad is in good shape, you could opt to leave a portion of it attached to the tread to provide cushioning beneath your runner rug.
+I simply removed the sides of the carpet pad on each tread and kept the rest intact.

 The carpet being removed here is at least the third carpeting job that these stairs have seen, judging by the remnants of shag I pulled up along the way.
 There’s no shortage of nail and staple holes, to be sure.